stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 ### Framework

-The logical starting point is the definition of a _particle_ comprising a trajectory and creation timestamp:
+The logical starting point is the definition of a _particle_ which is a mutable type:

 ```java
 public class Particle {